 - Add the chopped chocolate and mix with a spatula to incorporate and finish incorporating the flour.

 - Line a quarter sheet pan or other container with parchment paper.
-Using a 2 Tbsp cookie scoop, scoop balls of dough (approx 55g) , arranging them on the parchment (they can be touching).
+Using a 2 tablespoon cookie scoop, scoop balls of dough (approx 55g) , arranging them on the parchment (they can be touching).
 Cover with plastic wrap or a lid and chill the dough for at least 30 minutes.
 See "how to freeze cookie dough" in post for tips on freezing

 - 10 minutes into the chilling period, preheat the oven to 350°f / 180°c.
 Line two sheet pans with parchment paper.